ericsagnes/hydra-pg/readme.md

 - `Inputs` are the way to override what is passed to `release.nix`, but `release.nix` is also an input we will set 2 inputs:
     - `hydra-pg` `Git Checkout` `git://github.com/ericsagnes/hydra-pg`  (release.nix in this repo)
     - `nixpkgs` `Git Checkout` `git://github.com/nixos/nixpkgs-channels.git nixos-unstable` (official nixpkgs, is is possible to change the branch name)
-- Going back up, `Nix Expression` `release.nix` in `hydra-pg`
+- Going back up, `Nix Expression`: `release.nix` in `hydra-pg`

 To summarize.
-Hydra will evaluate `release.nix` from `hydra-pg` passing the `nixpkgs` input as a function argument. (`release.nix` is a function)
+Hydra will evaluate `release.nix` from `hydra-pg` (this repository) passing the `nixpkgs` input as a function argument. (`release.nix` is a function)

-The apply changes, and the jobset will evaluate and if everything work as it should a channel wild be available in the `Channels` tab of the jobset.
+Then, apply changes and the jobset will evaluate and if everything work as it should a channel will be available in the `Channels` tab of the jobset.

+The generated channel can be used like any normal nix channel.

 # TODO

 - Figure how publish channel binary cache
 - more comments, better comments
+- add NixOS modules